Online Certificate & Live Webinar Training in the Buteyko Clinic Method (CertBBM)

 Section 1 is a theoretical description of breathing physiology, the effect of dysfunctional breathing patterns on health and the science behind the Buteyko Method.
 Section 2 provides detailed step by step instruction for healthcare professionals to teach each breathing exercise from the Buteyko Clinic Method.

-Every aspect of teaching the Buteyko Clinic Method is relayed in simple terms during this four hour presentation.
-All teachings are supported by detailed downloadable power point presentations as well as supporting teaching materials from our Members Area on www.buteykoclinic.com to which you receive full and unlimited access.
+All aspects of teaching the Buteyko Clinic Method are relayed in simple terms throughout this online course.
+Each module is supported by a video lecture and downloadable presentation.
+In addition, a wide range of supporting learning and teaching materials are available from our Members Area on www.buteykoclinic.com to which you receive full and unlimited access.
 During the presentations, the Buteyko breathing exercises are explained from a variety of viewpoints and include practical demonstrations with a client Katherine.
 Also included are detailed breathing programs for various individuals based on their health, age and breathing volume.
 This comprehensive course provides you with the tools to teach a highly efficacious technique for dysfunctional breathing problems and to certify as a practitioner for your location.
 Once certified your practitioner profile will be listed on www.buteykoclinic.com

 Instructor Patrick McKeown is considered a foremost authority in the world to teach the Buteyko Method.
 Accredited by the founder of the method, the late Dr. KP Buteyko, Patrick has worked with thousands of clients, taught hundreds of practitioners, as well as authoring seven books, including three Amazon.com best sellers.
 Patrick is regularly invited to speak at dental and respiratory conferences worldwide.